Polynomials with core entropy zero: Introduction

 This material is based upon work supported by the National Science Foundation under Grant No.\@ DMS-1928930 while the authors participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2022 semester.
-The second author was supproted by the Simons Foundation Institute Grant Award ID 507536 while he was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI.
+The first-named author is partially supported by NSF Grant DMS-2349929.
+The second-named author was supported by the Simons Foundation Institute Grant Award ID 507536 while he was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI.